childbold/RR-Lyrae-Research/README.md

 The goal of our research was to primarily find a method to fit the curve from data to this equation, henceforth referred to as the LiTE equation.
 Being as this is the summary for the code and not a complete research paper, users wishing to gain a greater understanding of the physics behind this phenomenon may reference the aforementioned papers for additional information.

 ## Curve Fitting
 The LiTE equation (including further extrapolations) contains seven variables that must be solved to generate a perfect fit.
+When solving for particular variables, we compared our calculated results with those calculated in *J.-L. Li, et. all*.
 These seven variables have been broken into three categories for simplicity of explanation.
 They are as follows:
 1. The linear portion
 2. The parabolic portion
 3. The binary portion